The Bankrate promise

 A big part of going to college is having fun, and your student ID is your golden ticket to do this on the cheap.
 Movie theaters, restaurants, bars and even theme parks all have “college nights” where you can have fun at a discounted price just by flashing your student ID.

-Vallab also recommends checking out what your school has to offer; often you’ll have access to pools, gyms, workshops, exhibitions, concerts and other events without having to spend a single dime.
+Vallab also recommends checking out what your school has to offer.
+You may have access to pools, gyms, workshops, exhibitions, concerts and other events without having to spend a single dime.